TarunKrShukla/azsdk-docs/03-Security-In-CICD/Readme.md

 [Back to top...](Readme.md#contents)

-### Verifying that the SVTs have been added and configured correctly
+### Verifying that the ARMchecker have been added and configured correctly
 **Step-1:** Start the release pipeline.
 This can be done by adding a new release for an existing build (or trigger a new release via a minor/trial check-in).